CMB-S4/s4_design_sim_tool/README.md

 For more details, see the [input maps section below](#Noise-maps) and the Jupyter notebooks with the implementation for the [atmosphere](/s4_design_sim_tool/atmosphere) and [noise](/s4_design_sim_tool/noise).

+#### Splits

+The tool supports loading up to 8 splits, which are suitable to simulate 1 full mission map and 7 yearly maps (or 7 interleaved splits).
+In this case, the tool will generate first a full mission map and then the number of splits requested, loading different realizations of atmosphere and noise and weighting them properly.

 ## Input maps

 ### Sky signal